 Health Systems and Community Linkages Project

-In an effort to align quality improvement efforts in Kansas, the Kansas Healthcare Collaborative has partnered with the Kansas Department of Health and Environment Bureau of Health Promotion to enhance partnerships between providers and community-based individuals and organizations to improve health for persons with chronic disease including diabetes, heart disease and stroke.
-These efforts also include supporting programs to increase access to healthy foods, opportunities for physical activity, and to reduce tobacco use.
+In an effort to align quality improvement efforts in Kansas, the Kansas Healthcare Collaborative has partnered with the Kansas Department of Health and Environment Bureau of Health Promotion to enhance partnerships between providers and community-based individuals and organizations to improve care coordination, to identify patients who are at a higher risk for developing chronic diseases, to increase screenings for cervical, breast, and colorectal cancers, and to better connect patients to evidence-based resources and other community health programs to support self-management.

 The full Community Health Resource Guide with program details can be found here (pdf).
 Specific programs include: